henkjannl/RoomThermostat/README.md

     * At midnight, **tomorrow** will be switched off
     * For instance: if the holiday starts tomorrow, **multiple days** can be overruled to be **away**, after which **today** can be overruled as **weekend day**
 4. At all times, a **higher or lower temperature** can be manually selected.
-    * When the next programmed timeslot of the lower priority day type dawns, the temperature setting switches back to that program.
+    * When the next programmed timeslot of the lower priority day type dawns, the temperature setting switches back to that program
+    * It is also possible to choose ```Auto``` from the main menu in Telegram to switch the manual setpoint override off

 Overruled day icons are surrounded by a red rectangle on the hardware unit.
 If the temperature setpoint is manually overruled, it is displayed in red font.